 Not every device is equally convenient for a clean setup.
 Some models require external drives, extra adapters, or multiple additional connections.

 Devices based on Linux, as well as modern solutions running Android TV and Google TV, are often more compact because many functions are already built into the system.
 They provide access to IPTV, VoD services, YouTube, and other apps through a single interface without requiring lots of extra accessories.
+This makes them suitable for a minimal TV installation setup and for a smart home TV setup where every device should fit neatly into the overall ecosystem.

 When choosing a device, pay attention not only to performance and features, but also to the body size, port layout, and power connection.
 These small details often determine whether the entire TV area will look clean and well organized.